Booster2ooo/stm32f103c8-usb-rotary-knob/README.md

 The device should be recognized as both a VCP and an HID (keyboard) so it could send keys combination and be programmed using COM.

 ## [ ] Programming key combos
-The VPC interface should allow the user to program the key combination that are sent when the rotary is pressed, released, turned clockwiser or counter-clockwise.
+The VCP interface should allow the user to program the key combination that are sent when the rotary is pressed, released, turned clockwiser or counter-clockwise.